top of page

 West Malaysia Day 2: A Food Haven in Kluang

-7:30am, Kluang town was all quiet with near-deserted streets.
-I made my way to Kluang Railway Station about 500m from Milano Hotel.
+At 7:30am, Kluang town was all quiet with near-deserted streets.
+I made my way to Kluang Railway Station about 500 metres from Milano Hotel.

 Since 1938, the canteen had advanced with time, came to be known as “Kluang Rail Coffee” and expanded to having several cafe-style outlets in Kluang.
 Dubbed as the “Original Kluang Rail Coffee”, the little canteen was always packed and with long queues whenever I was at the station.
-It was a good opportunity for me to be staying in Kluang, getting up early and on a weekday to beat the queue — that were 3 conditions to satisfy.
+It was a good opportunity for me to be staying in Kluang, getting up early and on a weekday to beat the queue — I thought I beat the queue but it was due to Ramadan that Muslim customers were not there to vie with me.

-The canteen was half empty early in the morning and I picked a table in one corner with a great view of the surroundings.
-I already knew what I wanted to eat since I had been wanting to visit the canteen for months.
-I ordered laksa Johor, kopi-o kosong and added-on a bun bakar (grilled bun) with butter and kaya.
+The canteen was near empty early in the morning and I picked a table in one corner with a great view of the surroundings.
+I already knew what I wanted to eat since I had been wanting to visit this canteen for months.
+I ordered laksa Johor, kopi-o kosong and added a bun bakar (grilled bun) with butter and kaya.

 The mural was not alone — it was the first along an alley of more murals.
 I spent about 10 minutes here before heading back to town.